vault27/Foundation/vxlan.md

 None of the other fields that flow-based ECMP normally uses are suitable for use with VXLANs.
 All tunnels between the same two VTEPs have the same outer source and destination IP addresses, and the UDP destination port is set to port 4789 by definition.
 Therefore, none of these fields provide a sufficient way for ECMP to differentiate flows.

 That is why UDP is used, not IP for example.

+## BUM traffic

+Can be processed in 2 ways:
+- Multicast replication - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it si difficult to configure multicast on Underlay - not used today
+- Ingress repliaction - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN